 Wilson Music Hall features an 895-seat concert hall with 53-rank Wicks pipe organ, a 225 seat recital hall, choral and instrumental rehearsal halls, numerous classrooms, 80 practice rooms and 40 studio offices.
-Special features include an electronic composition lab, a music library with stereophonic and computer laboratories and 16 station Mac and PC lab for composition and other studies.
+Special features include an electronic composition lab, a music library with stereophonic and computer laboratories and 17 station Mac lab for composition and other studies.

 The Music Library provides a space for students to come to find and explore music for lessons, performances, or personal edification.
-Contained within the library, there is a computer lab outfitted with PCs and Macs.
 The library collection contains approximately 13,000 scores, 8000 recordings, 400 videos.
-Most books about music are shelved in Campbell Library, but there is a small collection of books kept in the music branch that have been chosen for their appropriateness to be used in direct conjunction with the score collection.
+Books about music and scores are shelved on the fourth floor of the Campbell Library.

 A studio within the Department of Music can record from all performance spaces in the music building and maintains an archive of student and faculty performances.
 The archives contain tapes of all faculty, student and ensemble performances since 1972.